nesaku/BiblioReads/README.md

 There are two ways you can use BiblioReads:

-1. Visit [biblioreads.ml](https://biblioreads.ml) (or another instance) and paste the GoodReads book url into the input box.
+1. Visit [biblioreads.ml](https://biblioreads.ml) (or another instance) and paste the Goodreads book url into the input box.
 2. Replace the `https://www.goodreads.com` of any book page url with `https://biblioreads.ml` (or another instance URL).
 Then click the "Fetch Data" button.
 For example: [www.goodreads.com/book/show/5907.The_Hobbit](https://www.goodreads.com/book/show/5907.The_Hobbit) to [biblioreads.ml/book/show/5907.The_Hobbit](https://biblioreads.ml/book/show/5907.The_Hobbit).

 ### How Does This Work? - Scraping